Botany Bay Plantation Wildlife Management Area: Botany Bay Plantation

 The Bleak Hall and Sea Cloud plantations remained in the Townsend family until 1933, when they were bought by Dr. James C. Greenway, part of the Lauder Greenway Family, who combined them to form Botany Bay Plantation.

 In 1968, hotel and real estate magnate John E. "Jason" Meyer bought Botany Bay.
-An enthusiastic outdoorsman, Meyer bequeathed the 4630 acre plantation to the state of South Carolina as a wildlife preserve, but stipulated that should he predecease his wife Margaret, she would retain the use of the property.
+During his time as the owner of the property, Meyer approved the construction of a dike which illegally obstructed a portion of nearby Ocella Creek and the surrounding marsh, creating a lake for duck hunting and fishing.
+When his actions became known to authorities, Meyer made a deal with the attorney general which bequeathed the 4630 acre plantation to the state of South Carolina as a wildlife preserve upon his death.
+However, it was stipulated that should he predecease his wife Margaret, she would retain the use of the property.
 John Meyer died in 1977; his widow remarried as Margaret Pepper, and remained on the plantation, continuing to manage and improve the property for conservation purposes, until her death in 2007.
 In 2008, the property was opened to the public under the name "Botany Bay Plantation Heritage Preserve/Wildlife Management Area", managed by the South Carolina Department of Natural Resources.